brianasmithai/collabcanvas/docs/prd-real-time-sync.md

 1.3.
 The system must synchronize shape rotation changes in real-time during rotate operations 1.4.
 The system must handle resize anchor points (which corner/side is being resized) 1.5.
-All real-time transformations must be visible to all connected users within 100ms
+All real-time transformations must be visible to all connected users within 100ms 1.6. **CRITICAL**: Live transforms must be applied to visual shapes in real-time, not just final states 1.7. **CRITICAL**: Users must see other users' shapes moving/resizing/rotating as they happen

 ### 2. Hybrid Storage Architecture
 2.1.
 The system must store real-time transformations in Firebase Realtime Database